 A Manual J is the short industry name for Heat Load Calculation or Residential Load Calculation and is performed in order to determine how much cooling and heating a home needs to stay warm in the winter and cool in the summer.
 If you are considering the purchase of a new HVAC system, your contractor should absolutely perform a Manual J Load Calculation for your home.
 A Manual J will indicate the proper size of unit that is required for your home.

 HVAC systems impact a home’s air quality, energy efficiency, and overall comfort.
 An oversized unit will lead to short-cycling and other risks that will drastically affect these three qualities of your home.

-Short-cycling is when your HVAC system constantly turns on and shuts off every few minutes.
-Bigger is not always better – your oversized system is causing this to happen because it is so powerful that it cools your house down quickly enough to satisfy the thermostat buy you are left with an uncomfortable level of humidity.
+Air conditioner short-cycling is when your HVAC system constantly turns on and shuts off every few minutes.
+Bigger is not always better – your oversized AC system is causing this to happen because it is so powerful that it cools your house down quickly enough to satisfy the thermostat buy you are left with an uncomfortable level of humidity.

 Most AC units need to run for at least ten minutes before they begin dehumidifying the air.
 If your system is frequently turning on and off, it doesn’t allow enough time for humidity to condense.
 This results in extra unnecessary wear and tear to your equipment from frequent starting and leaves your home feeling humid and stuffy.